Rakan bin Hithlain: Release from prison

 A pardon was issued by Sultan Abdul Hamid II for Rakan, and the Ottomans released him in 1877.
 They awarded him the Order of Courage.
 They offered to have him stay with them and raise his status and give him a position, but he preferred to return to his tribe.
 They brought him back by sea to the Arabian Peninsula, then bought him a camel and placed his equipment on it and brought him to his family, the Ajman tribe.

 Rakan returned as the leader of the Ajman tribe, and the Ottomans arranged for him a monthly salary of 400 piasters starting from 1292 AH until his death in 1314 AH as a token of thanks.
 After his death, the salary was transferred to his son Falah.

 According to Zekeriya Kurşun, a professor at the History Department at Marmara University in Turkey who specializes in the modern history of the Middle East, Rakan exaggerated his story in his poems.

-In some sources, Rakan went and handed the captive to the Turkish governor, then the governor said to him: You did a deed that no one else did, and we won by the grace of God and then thanks to you. and "Al-Sman".
+In some sources, Rakan went and handed a captive to the Turkish governor, who said to him, "You did a deed that no one else did, and we won by the grace of God and then thanks to you."
 He summoned the governor who had experience in the regions, and he believed that Al-Dahna and Al-Suman were from the capitals of the country.
-They told him that “Al-Dahna” is a sandy land with many trees and is a pasture for the livestock of the desert, and “Al-Summan” is a rocky land, a pasture for livestock in the springtime, and when he knew that, he said to him: We gave you What you asked with what we will give you of gifts and money.
+They told him that “Al-Dahna” is a sandy land with many trees and is a pasture for the livestock of the desert, and “Al-Suman” is a rocky land, a pasture for livestock in the springtime.
+When he knew that, he said to him: We gave you what you asked with what we will give you of gifts and money.